Shamika80/APIDEPLOYMENT/README.md

-OK, here's a README file that you can add to the root directory of your project.
-It provides a good overview of your Flask API, how to set it up, and how to use it.

-Markdown
 # Sum API with PostgreSQL and Render Deployment

 This Flask application provides a simple API for calculating sums and storing them in a PostgreSQL database.
 It also includes functionality to retrieve sums filtered by their results.
 The API is deployed on Render using GitHub Actions for continuous deployment.